mhausenblas/odc2011/README.md

   GPlan_Metadata.txt.
 It must be called applications.csv and be in the current directory.

-initial_import_scraperwiki.php
-  Imports all applications that ScraperWiki has scraped so far.

 initial_tweeting.php
   Populates the Twitter accounts with a few tweets.
 This should never be run again!